linuxdeepin/developer-center/docs/developer/readme-template.md

 This `README.md` template is based on project [open-source-project-template](https://github.com/cfpb/open-source-project-template) and is been modified to suit deepin's needs, in order to make all the projects in deepin have clean and consistent guidelines for the new comers.

+This template is consist of three parts

+0. [Rules][Rules] everyone must obey
+0. [Template][Project Title] itself and writing guideline
+0. [Example][Deepin Terminal]

 # Rules

+- Keep content up to date.
 - Format in [markdown syntax](https://help.github.com/articles/github-flavored-markdown/).
 - Keep one or more space lines between sections.
-- 'deepin' is the official trademark which must be **in all lower case**, and following legacy combinations are deprecated
+- 'deepin' (all lowercase letters) is the official trademark which must be used whenever you could, but, you can cap the first letter of 'deepin' as 'Deepin' **if and only if** the usage is compliant with English practice.
+- Following legacy combinations are deprecated and should no longer be used
     - deepin OS
+    - deepin 操作系统
+    - 深度系统
+    - linuxdeepin
     - linux deepin
     - deepin linux
-- You can cap the first letter of 'deepin' as 'Deepin' **if and only if** the usage is compliant with English practice.
+    - deepin linux 系统

 ----